jmccor99/terraform/readme.md

 Creates a public network ACL and associates the public subnet in each availability zone in the eu-west-2 region.

-Creates a private network ACL and associates the public subnet in each availability zone in the eu-west-2 region.
+Creates a private network ACL and associates the private subnet in each availability zone in the eu-west-2 region.

 Creates ingress/egress on the public and private network ACLs to allow all traffic/ports.